ZerBea/hcxdumptool/README.md

 To shut it all off, press the push button for at least 10 seconds.
 Then, the Raspberry Pi can be turned off safely and disconnected from power supply.

+File format odg is the default file format of LibreOffice draw.
+If not installed by default, use MuPDF to show it or ImageMagick to convert it to pdf, png, jpg.

 PCAPNG Option Codes (Section Header Block)
 -------------------------------------------